dotlang/language/README.md

 ```

 ###Constraints
 When defining types (except functions themselves), you can define a constraint for it.
+This is a predicate which will be checked everytime state of variables of that type change.
 For functions, this is a pre-condition, for other types it is a validator when their value changes.
 When defining a constraint for types, `$` means the corresponding element to which a constraint is attached.
 So we can defined constraint for;
 1. Functions (input, output) `func f(x:int[$>0]) -> int[$!=0] {}`